-I never thought that I would start an article with a heading like this one in my lifetime.
+One would never think to associate wildfires with regions in the Arctic Circle.
 However, this is precisely what is currently taking place in the Arctic, Greenland, and Siberia while writing this post.

 At the time of writing this article, record high temperatures were recorded across Europe as heatwaves struck during July 2019.
-You can read more about this phenomena in this article.
+(Read more about this phenomenon in this article.)

 Unprecedented Events Highlighting The Accelerated Warming Of The Arctic Regions